Investment Valuation – Guide

 Generally, In order to value a firm or corporation, financial analysts use a variety of valuation procedures, the most common of which is Cash flow discounted, comparable company analysis, comparable transactions, asset valuation, and the sum of the parts are some of the methods used to determine the worth of a company’s assets.

-• Comparable Transaction Comp (CTC) – Comparable transactions are used to determine a takeover target’s fair value.
+- Comparable Transaction Comp (CTC) – Comparable transactions are used to determine a takeover target’s fair value.
 The ideal comparable transaction is one involving a similar business strategy in the same industry.
-The takeover target’s fair value is determined by its most recent earnings.

-• Asset-Based Valuation (ABV) – Asset-based valuation is a type of business valuation that focuses on the value of a business’s assets or the fair market value of the company’s total assets after deducting liabilities.
+- Asset-Based Valuation (ABV) – Asset-based valuation focuses on the value of a business’s assets or the company’s total assets after deducting liabilities.
 The assets are appraised to determine their fair market value.

-• Sum of Parts Valuation Method – The sum-of-the-parts valuation (SOTP) method is a method for assessing the value of a business by determining the aggregate value of its divisions if they were spun off or bought by another company.
+- Sum of Parts Valuation Method – This method for assessing the value of a business by determining the aggregate value of its divisions if they were spun off or bought by another company.
 After correcting for the company’s net debt and other non-operating assets and expenses, the equity value is determined.

 Investment Valuation vs. Market Value

 The value of the investment can be lower or higher than the market value.
-It is dependent on the current state of the property.
-If a buyer places a higher value on the property than an educated buyer, the investment value can be higher than the market value.
+It is dependent on the current state of the property and can vary significantly from one investor to another.

 How does ESP affect investment valuation?